stanfordbeehive/stanfordbeehive.github.io/_posts/PRRR.md

 ![prrr-gtex-eqtls(/assets/images/prrr-fig5.tiff)

-Code for the model and experiments in the paper is here: https://github.com/tianafitz/PRRR.
+Code for the model and experiments in the paper is [here](https://github.com/tianafitz/PRRR).
 Try it out and let us know what you think!